-ApsaraDB for Redis Enhanced Edition (Tair) supports performance-enhanced instances and hybrid-storage instances.
-Different from instances of ApsaraDB for Redis Community Edition, hybrid-storage instances store data in both memory and disks.
+Different from ApsaraDB for Redis Community Edition instances, Tair hybrid-storage instances store data in both memory and disks.
 Hybrid-storage instances offer the benefits of both memory and disks to support data persistence and high read and write performance at the same time.

-Hybrid-storage instances of ApsaraDB for Redis Enhanced Edition (Tair) are developed by Alibaba Cloud and are compatible with the Redis protocol.
+Hybrid-storage instances of the ApsaraDB for Redis Enhanced Edition (Tair) are developed by Alibaba Cloud and are compatible with the Redis protocol.
 These instances store all data in disks and hot data in memory to ensure high read and write performance.
 Hybrid-storage instances deliver a cost-effective solution that supports high-performance queries for frequently accessed data without the limit of memory capacity.

 - In-memory storage: Keys and values of hot data are stored in memory.
-The information about all keys is also cached in memory.
+The information of all keys is also cached in memory.
 This way, you can check whether a specified key exists in a fast and convenient manner.

-|Live streaming||Live streams generate a large amount of hot data.
+|Livestreaming||Livestreams generate large amounts of hot data.
 Most of the data comes from popular live channels.
 You can use hybrid-storage instances to store data from popular live channels in memory and data from less popular live channels in disks.
 This allows you to make full use of the limited memory capacity.|

-|E-commerce||E-commerce applications need to access a large amount of commodity data.
+|E-commerce||E-commerce applications need to access large amounts of commodity data.
 You can use hybrid-storage instances to store data and optimize memory usage.
-The data of popular items is stored in memory and the data of less popular items is stored in disks.|
+The data of popular commodities is stored in memory, and the data of less popular commodities is stored in disks.|

-Online education applications need to access a large amount of data.
+Online education applications need to access large amounts of data.
 Such data includes online courses, question libraries, and messages between teachers and students.
 Only popular courses and the latest question libraries are frequently accessed.
 You can use hybrid-storage instances to store the data of online courses in disks, and store the data of popular courses and question libraries in memory.
 ApsaraDB for Redis provides a cost-effective solution to ensure high read and write performance for frequently accessed data.